⚓ Rhode Island Eviction Notice Laws

 Retaliation

 Rhode Island law prohibits retaliatory evictions.
 If the eviction occurs within a protected period following the tenant’s complaint to a housing authority, request for repairs, or exercise of a legal right, the court may presume retaliation.
-Document all legitimate business reasons behind your eviction action to rebut this defense.
+Document all legitimate business reasons behind your eviction action.

 🚫